run-ai/docs/docs/Administrator/Cluster-Setup/researcher-authentication.md

 ## Introduction

 By default, Run:AI is configured to allow all Researchers access to all Jobs and Projects.
-This document provides step-by-step instructions on how to enable access-control.
+This document provides step-by-step instructions on how to enable access control.
 Run:AI access control is at the __Project__ level.
 When you assign Users to Projects - only these users are allowed to submit Jobs and access Jobs details.

 ## How it works